National Public Radio's morning news magazine

 From NPR West's studios in Culver City, Calif., Renée Montagne joins Steve Inskeep in Washington to

 host NPR’s Morning Edition.
 She moved into that role in December 2004.

-diverse as Hawaii and Arizona.
-She earned a B.A. in English from the University of California, Berkeley
+as Hawaii and Arizona.
+She earned a B.A. in English from the University of California, Berkeley and

 California with the National Arts Journalism Program (currently based at Columbia University), and